 The water heater by-pass allows for winterization of the water system without filling the water heater tank full of anti-freeze.
 The by-pass valves are located on the back of the water heater (see illustrations below).
 Most water heater by-pass valves are accessible behind a removable cabinet panel or cabinet drawer.
 The easiest way to find the by-pass valves is to locate the water heater on the exterior of the RV then go into the RV and look at the cabinetry in that general location for a removable access panel or bank of drawers that can be removed.
-Fifth wheel models are remotely located away from the water heater in the exterior water center compartment on the driver side of your RV.
-Identified in RED lettering its instructions are self-explanatory.
 Your RV dealer can assist you in finding and operating this feature if necessary.